burnedfaceless/eloquent-js/ch-01-values-types-and-operators/ch-01-values-types-and-operators.md

 ## Values

-- *Values* - in JavaScript, a chunk that represents a piece of information (functions, numbers, strings)
+- *Values* - in JavaScript, a chunk of bits that represents a piece of information (functions, numbers, strings)

 ## Numbers